 - A pint of beer from a grocery store: $4-$5

 - Cappuccino: $3.50

 Reykjavik Transportation Prices

-If you’re with a few people, you might look into renting a Jeep/SUV.
+If you’re with a few people, you might look into renting a 4×4 SUV/JEEP.
 This will give you more freedom than the bus and save you a bit on booking tours.
-It won’t come cheap though; expect to spend $150-$300/day.
-If you book for a week, the prices tend to be lower.
+It won’t come cheap though; expect to spend $120-$300+ per day.
+The prices tend to be lower if you book for a full week.

 You’re always going to pay a premium for accommodation in Reykjavik.
 Prices do get cheaper in the middle of winter but there is a reason not many people travel to Iceland in the dead of winter.

-You should budget about $50/night per person for a decent hostel — although many hostels raise their prices on the weekend.
-Remember, these prices are for bed in a shared dorm room.
-If you want a private room, expect to pay anywhere from $100-$200+… so it’s not cheap.
+The nightly price of a well-rated hostel in Reykjavik starts around $40-$50/night per person—although many hostels raise their prices on the weekend.
+Remember, these prices are for a bed in a shared dorm room.
+Private rooms start are around $115-$180.
 Check out the latest hostel prices at Hostelworld since prices are always fluctuating.